 Nightmare!
 Dharmasala is the worst place to stay overnight on the entire Manaslu Trek.
-There are no other options unless you chose to cross the pass starting from Samdo.
-By mid-afternoon there were nine trekkers and approximate six guides and porters and seven staff members in Dharmasala.
-All of sudden a swarming group of Spanish, Irish and Italians arrived in Dharmasala.
-By the end of day there were altogether twenty-two foreigners, eighteen guides and porters, and a group of six local trekkers and everyone was worried about the upcoming weather.
+There would be no other options unless you chose to cross the pass starting from Samdo.
+By mid-afternoon, there were nine trekkers, approximately six guides and porters, and seven staff members in Dharmasala.
+Suddenly a swarming group of Spanish, Irish, and Italians arrived in Dharmasala.
+By the end of the day, there were twenty-two foreigners, eighteen guides and porters, and a group of six local trekkers, and everyone was worried about the upcoming weather.

 Nino was sick after his breakfast in Dharmasala.
 They didn’t want to sell a can of tuna!
 Why?
-We do not have enough stock, simple.
-The flow of tourists was low after the earthquake and fuel blockade so they were not maintaining a proper stock.
-It is definitely hard to supply goods but they should have at least maintained a good stock of tinned items.
+We do not have enough stock, simply.
+The flow of tourists was low after the earthquake and fuel blockade, so they were not maintaining a proper stock.
+It is hard to supply goods, but they should have maintained a good stock of tinned items.

 We started very early in the morning.
 It was roughly 4:15 am.
 Larke Pass was easier going to the top but was more risky and dangerous while descending.
 I highly recommend a micro spike for Larke La.

-It took us eight and half hours to reach Bimthang.
+It took us eight and a half hours to reach Bimthang.
 Hotel Ponkar Mt.
-Inn, this is the place where we stayed.
+Inn is the place where we stayed.
 Locals from Tilije and Goa are running the hotel.

 It was raining while we were descending to Dharapani.
-Actually the weather forecast was right.
+The weather forecast was right.
 We stayed in The Seven Teahouse & Restaurant in Dharapani.
 This is very close to the checkpoint.
 Nino and Hayley were heading to the Annapurna Circuit.
 I made an exit permit for Karyn.

-Next morning we reserved a jeep to drive back to Beshi Sahar.
+The next morning we reserved a jeep to drive back to Beshi Sahar.
 We shared the jeep with a Spanish group.
 It took us almost six complete hours to drive to Beshi Sahar.
 Nino and Heyley continued toward Annapurna.
 From Beshi Sahar Ram, Deepak and I got a car back to Kathmandu.
-Actually, the car was there to drop off a client so we just paid USD 15 in total for three of us!
+Actually, the car was there to drop off a client, so we paid USD 15 in total for three of us!
 Karyn went to Pokhara from Beshi Sahar with the Spanish group.

-I am now in a chair, soaking my feet in bucket of hot water to cure my bad blisters!
+I am now in a chair, soaking my feet in a bucket of hot water to cure my bad blisters!
 I have got antiseptic cream for it!
-Sometime in May I will go to Kanchenjunga.
+Sometime in May, I will go to Kanchenjunga.